Buying A Reconditioned Piano: Top 5 Tips To Look Out For

 Restored Instruments In The Modern Home

-Due to their age, restored pianos can be somewhat more sensitive than newer pianos and depending on how well they have been restored, the condition of things like the pins and other components, it’s not uncommon for an older, restored piano to need tuning a little more often than that of a newer one.
+Due to their age, older restored pianos can be somewhat more sensitive than newer pianos and depending on how well they have been restored, the condition of things like the pins and other components, it’s not uncommon for an older, restored piano to need tuning a little more often than that of a newer one.

 As such, there’s a few things to consider when putting a reconditioned instrument in your home, mainly temperature of the room and does the room’s heat fluctuate.
 To learn more about this, you might also want to read our guide to understanding piano positioning.
 Due to their age, reconditioned pianos do need to be kept in a well insulated room and not near any radiators, outside doors etc as this will likely affect the instrument.